eecavanna/refscan/README.md

 # refscan

-`refscan` is a command-line tool people can use to scan a static (i.e. non-changing) NMDC MongoDB database for referential integrity issues.
+`refscan` is a command-line tool people can use to scan the NMDC MongoDB database for referential integrity violations.

 ```mermaid
 %% This is the source code of a Mermaid diagram, which GitHub will render as a diagram.